riotonzuk/cooking_robot/README.md

 ==================== Instructions: ====================
-c = calibrate, rerun calibration routine t = target, pick up red block and drop on the ramp m = manual, manually enter location for pickup b = bowl, go through the preprogrammed bowl move r = reset_target, set block to new location, reset bowl e = evaluate, test pickup and collect statistics to file q = quit program
+c = calibrate, rerun calibration routine t = target, pick up red block and drop on the ramp q = quit program
 ```

-Importantly, if you press `t` or `m` you'll be further prompted for whether you want to try to pickup from above or from the side.
-The script will make a best attempt to find a suitable combination of joint positions to perform a pickup.
+The script will make a best attempt to find a suitable combination of joint positions to perform the routine.
 If that isn't possible, it'll attempt to push the object into position.
 If that isn't possible it'll just abort with a prompt.

-To reset, press `r` and then insert the (x, y) position for the red block to be reset to.
-The robot can reach within a radius of about 0.5 from the origin (0,0).

-Finally, to run the evaluation script press `e` and enter the number of trials.
-It takes probably 20-30 seconds per trial.
-The results willbe saved to `eval_results.json` for later use.

-## Learn more

-I've written up a more elaborate [blog post](#), that explains the internals in more detail.
-It covers the inverse kinematics solution, Gazebo+Moveit URDF setup, and Gazebo physics engine fine-tuning.

-This project is a subtask in the creation of my [`su_chef` project](https://bonkerfield.org/su_chef/), an open-source, automated food prep assistant.

-## Contact

-If you have any questions, suggestions, or are just interested in reaching out, feel free to contact me [on Twitter](https://twitter.com/bonkerfield).
-For bugs, you can file [an issue](https://github.com/lots-of-things/braccio_moveit_gazebo/issues) and I'll take a look.

 ## Credits

-I based this work off a lot of other things I found.
-I started with [CesMak/kuka_arm](https://github.com/CesMak/kuka_arm) ROS+gazebo project, but had to make a lot of adaptations to make it work with the Braccio arm.
-I found this [braccio-study](https://github.com/dpakshimpo/braccio-study) repo as well, which reused the [braccio_arduino_ros_rviz](https://github.com/ohlr/braccio_arduino_ros_rviz) configuration, but didn't seem to run for me.
-Also, I couldn't use these packages alone, because I wanted to control using the MoveIt's python interface.

-Next, I followed the [tutorial](http://docs.ros.org/melodic/api/moveit_tutorials/html/index.html) for setting up MoveIt! with gazebo.
-It turned out I need two slightly different versions of the URDF to make it work (for reasons I still don't quite understand).
-I kept running into the problem that the physics were really jerky and I was constantly dropping the block.
-Finally, I found a solution on these ROS Answers posts ([1](https://answers.ros.org/question/291228/simple-box-grasping-fails/) [2](https://answers.gazebosim.org//question/22353/how-to-connect-the-moveit-planning-with-gazebo-simulation/)) that suggested I need to switch everything to effort_controllers.
-Guided by these repos ([1](https://github.com/jonabalzer/braccio_moveit_config),[2](https://github.com/berkeleyopenarms/blue_moveit),[3](https://github.com/kkumpa/ros-robotic-arm)), I figured out how to implement effort_controllers and get them working with MoveIt.
-This ended up solving a lot.
-Finally, I tweaked physics parameters a lot to dial in good reactions, again based on many many ROS answers posts.
+[lots-of-things/braccio-moveit-gazebo](https://github.com/lots-of-things/braccio_moveit_gazebo) for a solid base of a working robot arm that could pick / place things.